 “…information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California resident or household.”California Consumer Privacy Act

-This could be a number of data types, some of which include names, aliases, postal and email addresses, social security numbers and more.
+This could be several data types, including names, aliases, postal and email addresses, social security numbers, and more.

 Here is a comprehensive list as it appears in the CCPA: